ReinaldoASilva/Amazon-top-books/README.md

 The analysis script performs the following tasks:

-1. Loading and understanding the dataset
+1. "Loading and Understanding the Dataset"

-2. Handling null values
+2. Handling "Null Values".

-3. Visualizing the distribution of genres
+3. Visualizing the "Distribution of Genres".

 ![image](https://github.com/ReinaldoASilva/Amazon-top-books/assets/109931715/1d2a7ce4-0af9-4ca6-8013-1cae42f3a7b5)

-4. Analyzing the frequenci data distribution
+4. Analyzing the "Frequenci data Distribution".

 ![image](https://github.com/ReinaldoASilva/Amazon-top-books/assets/109931715/958688a9-11a8-4b12-9916-4755f12dc7df)